 74. The one and only time I tried to run away was with two other boys, I was quite young.
 We hid in a barn and I remember one of the boys got stung by a wasp.
 He went back to Balrossie, we weren't far.
 He must have told them where we were.
-We had built a den in the hay bales and I looked down and were saying, "SNR" was there saying, "Come out, I know you're there."
+We had built a den in the hay bales and I looked down and there saying, "Come out, I know you're there."
 We did get some punishment for running away but I can't remember what it was.

-75. There were lots of rules at Balrossie.
+There were lots of rules at Balrossie.
 If you broke the rules you got punished, usually by being locked in your room and told to stay there.
 If you were fighting with somebody else or kicking off you could end up with four or five members of staff sitting on top of you.
 That happened quite regularly.
 It happened to me about two or three times a week.
 I don't know if they recorded it when they restrained a child.
 It wasn't normal restraints they used, they would twist your arms up your back, and they did the same in St Phillips.
 It was quite frightening as a child and the pain was unbelievable.
 You couldn't breathe when you had four or five of them sitting on your back.
-It was particular members of staff who did that, like LHR but the morning LHR would tip you out of bed and then use restraints on you.
+It was particular members of staff who did that, like the morning to but I can't remember the others' names.
+If you didn't get out of bed in the morning to would tip you out of bed and then use restraints on you.